Frequently Asked Questions

 24 Remaining CCP Credits that can be used at a college

 The CCP program only covers students who are Ohio residents.
-Homeschool and Christian school students are eligible for limited funding.
+Homeschool and private school students are eligible for limited funding.
 The state has not yet disclosed how much money will be allotted for these students but has indicated that every qualified student should receive at least one class free of charge.
 This is not a guarantee, but it certainly makes it worth your time to apply and request funding.

 The process is as follows: